davomartinez-dev/mergeTwoSortedLists/README.md

 # Merge two sorted lists :rocket:

-This is my solution for the coding challenge valid parentheses from leetcode.
+This is my solution for the coding challenge Merge two sorted lists from leetcode.

 ## Built With